JSithara/Usable-Password-Manager/README.md

-# Improve the usablility of password managers
+# Improve the usablility of password manager
 A very interesting UI/UX Project that aims at improving the usability of password managers